oxfordcontrol/Clarabel.rs/README.md

 Really confusing native methods implementation for CSC matrices.
 What should nalgebra and others implement?
 Should this go somewhere else?

 Settings uses time_limit in Rust and max_time in Julia.
 Or maybe time_limit is a bool   Very confusing in the settings print function.
 Maybe this was just a bug in the no time limit case?
 Fixed in Julia print maybe.
 Perhaps Rust should use Option here.

-gemv_W for SOCs has a redundant associated implementation for a special case at the bottom of the file.
-This should also be called by the general function.
-Also, the Winv code is almost identical aside from two operations, both in Rust and in the Julia ver.

 maybe _offset_diagonal_KKT should be a method on a sparse matrix, rather than something implemented with the KKT solver code.
 Could also add something like _assign_diagonal_KKT.